We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 How can I keep my devices secure from theft while traveling?

 To minimize the risk of theft, never leave your devices unattended in public spaces.
-Use hotel safes or lockable luggage compartments to store your electronics when not in use.
+Store your electronics in hotel safes or lockable luggage compartments when not in use.
 Consider using a theft-resistant bag or backpack with anti-theft features such as slash-resistant materials, locking zippers, and RFID-blocking compartments.

 Can I use my electronic devices during the flight?

-You can use your electronic devices during the flight as long as they are in airplane mode or have their cellular service disabled.
+You can use your electronic devices during the flight as long as they are in airplane mode.
 However, you must follow the airline’s specific policies and instructions from the flight crew regarding when you can use your devices, particularly during takeoff and landing.

 Additional Resources